rust-lang/rust/src/doc/rustc-dev-guide/src/queries/query-evaluation-model-in-detail.md

 To summarize: "Steal queries" break some of the rules in a controlled way.
 There are checks in place that make sure that nothing can go silently wrong.

-## Parallel Query Execution

-The query model has some properties that make it actually feasible to evaluate multiple queries in parallel without too much of an effort:

-- All data a query provider can access is accessed via the query context, so the query context can take care of synchronizing access.
-- Query results are required to be immutable so they can safely be used by different threads concurrently.

-The nightly compiler already implements parallel query evaluation as follows:

-When a query `foo` is evaluated, the cache table for `foo` is locked.

-- If there already is a result, we can clone it, release the lock and we are done.
-- If there is no cache entry and no other active query invocation computing the same result, we mark the key as being "in progress", release the lock and start evaluating.
-- If there *is* another query invocation for the same key in progress, we release the lock, and just block the thread until the other invocation has computed the result we are waiting for.
-This cannot deadlock because, as mentioned before, query invocations form a DAG.
-Some thread will always make progress.